What's The Difference Between a Dietitian and a Holistic Nutrition Professional?

 They found that the university courses for Dieticians tend to have an emphasis on biology and chemistry and that their education is focused on conducting and interpreting food studies and research, global food-related problems, organizational aspects of institutional functioning, the intricacies of macro and micro nutrients, and dietary programs based on government Food Guides.

-In other words, when it comes to education CANNP concluded from their comparison study that the dietetic courses of study tended to focus on food theory, science and protocol, while ours focused more on practical application of diet changes for individuals drawing on a broader set of tools, an exploration of the interplay between various aspects of well-being beyond food, and based on the understanding that everyone is unique.
+In other words, when it comes to education CANNP concluded from their comparison study that both courses of study cover anatomy, physiology, biochemistry and the science of nutrition but with a different emphasis.
+The dietetic courses of study they looked at tended to focus on food theory and diet protocol, while ours focused more on practical application of diet changes for individuals drawing on a broader set of tools and an exploration of the interplay between various aspects of well-being beyond food.

-Holistic Nutritionist are not regulated by government but we do have industry regulations in place.
-Holistic Nutritionists who are members of one of our professional associations must meet professional requirements in education, continued education, and conduct themselves according to a Code of Ethics and other practice parameters.
-Currently, membership in a professional association is voluntary for Holistic Nutritionists.
-It is important to work with a Holistic Nutritionist who is a member of one of our associations (CANNP, CAHN-pro or IONC) so you know they are meeting these specific standards.
+Holistic nutrition professionals are not regulated by government but we do have industry regulations in place.
+Those of us who are members of one of our professional associations must meet professional requirements in education, continued education, and conduct ourselves according to a Code of Ethics and other practice parameters.

-The absence of government regulation is why presently Holistic Nutritionists do not get the same privileges from insurance companies as Dietitians.
+The absence of government regulation is why presently holistic nutrition professionals sometimes do not get the same privileges from insurance companies as Dietitians.
 It might also be why we tend to be less influenced by government policy and the food industry.

-Dietitians and Holistic Nutritionists are free to create their own methodologies as long as they stay within their training, their scope of practice and, for Dietitians, government guidelines because of regulation.
+Dietitians and R.H.Ns™ are free to create their own methodologies as long as they stay within their training, their scope of practice and, for Dietitians, government guidelines because of regulation.

 Dietitians tend to follow a more mainstream approach focusing on reducing the symptoms of disease using government sanctioned food protocols.
 They tend to excel at providing a food plan that meets nutritional needs from a macro and micronutrient standpoint.
 Also, being a regulated industry, they enjoy less room for flexibility and experimentation based on the needs and situation of their individual clients.

-Holistic Nutritionists on the other hand, are trained to be holistic thinkers.
+Holistic nutrition professionals on the other hand, are trained to be holistic thinkers.
 We are trained in the nutritional needs of the human body but are encouraged to go beneath protocol and diagnoses, to consider multiple factors that influence health, and to focus on strengthening the interconnections between the body systems using food.
-Amongst Dietitian, for example, creating a weight loss plan by addressing stress and working on nourishing the thyroid gland, or creating a mental wellness plan by working on the health of the gut would likely raise some eyebrows.
-That kind of approach is firmly within our training and scope of practice as Holistic Nutritionists, though, because of our understanding of "interconnections".
+Amongst Dietitian, for example, creating a weight loss plan that includes stress reduction and nourishing the thyroid gland would likely raise some eyebrows.
+So would a mental wellness plan that emphasizes the health of the gut.
+That kind of approach is firmly within our training and scope of practice as holistic nutrition professionals, though, because of our understanding of "interconnections".

 Understanding how the body works as an interconnected web and how food impacts that web, incorporating practical changes into a lifestyle plan, and helping individuals implement that plan is where we tend to excel.